KokoScripts/AWS-Web-Project/README.md

 #### Step One - Create the HTML
 1. Create a new file named index.html.
 2. Open it in your preferred text editor.
-3. Copy and paste the HTML content (refer to this repository files) for this project into the file and save it.
+3. Copy and paste the [HTML content](https://github.com/KokoScripts/AWS-Web-Project/blob/main/index.html) for this project into the file and save it.
 4. Compress the file into a .zip format (e.g., index.zip).

 #### Step Two - Deploy the file on AWS Amplify